-Ezra Berkley Nepon’s Justice, Justice Shall You Pursue: A History of New Jewish Agenda is published by Thread Makes Blanket Press and distributed by AK Press.
-The book includes a history expanded from this website and two afterwords pieces: an essay by historian Rachel Mattson reflecting on why this history is so crucial, and an essay by JFREJ board member Daniel Lang/Levitsky reflecting on current Jewish activism in relation to NJA’s history.
+Justice, Justice Shall You Pursue: A History of New Jewish Agenda was published in 2012 by Thread Makes Blanket Press and is distributed by AK Press.
+The book by Ezra Berkley Nepon includes a history expanded from this website and two afterwords pieces: an essay by historian Rachel Mattson reflecting on why this history is so crucial, and an essay by JFREJ board member Daniel Rosza Lang/Levitsky reflecting on current Jewish activism in relation to NJA’s history.
 The book and poster feature original cover art by Abigail Miller.

 “[Both books are] singular gifts, full of little-known moments in the recent history of collective struggle and insights relevant for current fights for justice, dignity, and liberation…[The books] succeed in showing collective action, however flawed and complicated, as a viable alternative to the world we live in, and serve as valuable case studies for organizers and activists grappling with questions of effectiveness and solidarity in present-day movement work.”